rcd27/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-20.md

 >
 > **Deprecation cycle**:
 >
-> - 1.7.20: report a warning for OptIn usages via SAM constructor, the warning in this case is never promoted to an error
+> - 1.7.20: report a warning for `OptIn` usages via SAM constructor
-> - 2.0.0:  raise the warning to an error in K2 compiler for OptIn usages via SAM constructor (or keep reporting the warning if OptIn marker severity is a warning)
+> - 2.0.0: raise the warning to an error for `OptIn` usages via SAM constructor (or keep reporting the warning if `OptIn`
+>   marker severity is a warning)

 ### Deprecate upper bound violation in typealias constructors